wso2/docs-is/en/identity-server/7.0.0/docs/quick-starts/react.md

 ---
 template: templates/quick-start.html
 heading: React Quickstart
 description: Welcome to the React Quickstart guide!
-In this document, you will learn to build a React application, add user login and display user profile information using WSO2 Identity Server.
+In this document, you will learn to build a React app, add user login and display user profile information using WSO2 Identity Server.
 what_you_will_learn:
   - Create new React app using Vite
   - Install <a href="https://github.com/asgardeo/asgardeo-auth-react-sdk" target="_blank">@asgardeo/auth-react</a> package